Xmonero/oxen-mq/README.md

 - `system` - is for RPC commands related to the system administration such as mining, getting sensitive statistics, accessing SN private keys, remote shutdown, etc.
-- `sn` - is for SN-to-SN communication such as blink quorum and uptime proof obligation votes.
+- `sn` - is for MN-to-MN communication such as blink quorum and uptime proof obligation votes.
-- `blink` - is for public blink commands (i.e. blink submission) and is only provided by nodes running as service nodes.
+- `blink` - is for public blink commands (i.e. blink submission) and is only provided by nodes running as masternodes.
-- `blockchain` - is for remote blockchain access such as retrieving blocks and transactions as well as subscribing to updates for new blocks, transactions, and service node states.
+- `blockchain` - is for remote blockchain access such as retrieving blocks and transactions as well as subscribing to updates for new blocks, transactions, and masternode states.

 The difference between a request and a command is that a request includes an additional opaque tag value which is used to identify a reply.
 For example you could register a `general.backwards`